ameliabedelia/ameliabarber_netlify/content/post/2019-11-24-new-zealand-bird-taxonomy-popularity.markdown

 ## [3] "Fiordland Crested Penguin"
 ```

-Again, if this was part of a bigger project, I would have tried to webscrap their Latin names somehow, but because it was only 3 entries, I just googled them and made a separate tibble of the missing birds, which I combined with the WikiSpecies list above.
+Again, if this was part of a bigger project, I would have tried to webscrap their Latin names somehow, but because it was only 3 entries, I just googled them and made a separate tibble of the missing birds, which I combined with the Wikispecies list above.

 ```r